Threshold for Blowup and Stability for Nonlinear Schr\"odinger Equation with Rotation: Introduction

 Theorem \ref{t:gwp-blowup-Om} shows that \eqref{e:nls-H-rot} has the same minimal mass $\norm{Q}_2^2$ for blowup as in the free case $\Om=V=0$.
 The heuristic reason is that in \eqref{e:nls-H-rot} neither $V$ nor $-\Om L_z$ sees the scaling.
 Note that, however, at the threshold, $u_0=Q$ leads to a soliton solution in the absence of potential while the same initial data leads to blowup solution for \eqref{e:nls-H-rot}.

-The proof of Theorem \ref{t:gwp-blowup-Om} relies on a sharp criterion in part (a) of Lemma \ref{l:J-J'-blup}, where we prove the blowup for \eqref{e:nls-H-rot} for all $\Om$, $\ga$ if $p=1+{4}/{n}$, namely, $u$ blows up in finite time provided $E_{0,0}(u_0)=\frac12\int |\nabla u_0|^2 -\frac{\lam n}{n+2} \int |u_0|^{2+\frac{4}{n}}\le 0$.
+The proof of Theorem \ref{t:gwp-blowup-Om} is given in Section 5, which mainly relies on a sharp criterion in part (a) of Lemma \ref{l:J-J'-blup}, where we prove the blowup for \eqref{e:nls-H-rot} for all $\Om$, $\ga$ if $p=1+{4}/{n}$, namely, $u$ blows up in finite time provided $E_{0,0}(u_0)=\frac12\int |\nabla u_0|^2 -\frac{\lam n}{n+2} \int |u_0|^{2+\frac{4}{n}}\le 0$.
 This lemma is sharp in the sense that it dictates the blowup for initial data $u_0=Q$ with $E_{0,0}(Q)=0$ such that the $Q$-blowup profile is attainable, which is not covered by existing results in the literature as far as the authors know.
 In Lemma \ref{l:J-J'-blup} (c)-(d) we also obtain some blowup conditions if $p>1+{4}/{n}$, which allows us to show in Proposition \ref{p:blowup-masssup} a blowup result above the ground sate level.
 Our approach is mainly motivated by the treatment in \cite{Wein83} and \cite{Zh00}, where blowup results were proven with the same minimal mass in the cases $\Om=V=0$ and $\Om=0$, $V=|x|^2$ respectively.
-See also related discussions in \cite{Car02a,Car02c,deB91} for NLS with a sub-quadratic potential basically under the condition $|\Om|<\ga$.
+See also related discussions in \cite{Car02a,Car02c} and \cite{deB91}.

-In Section \ref{s:Virial-inhom}, we further consider the threshold problem for the inhomogeneous equation (\ref{e:psi-VomLz}).
-In doing so, we derive a virial type identity for (\ref{e:psi-VomLz}), then we obtain Theorem \ref{t:inhomo-sharpQ}, an analogue of Theorem \ref{t:gwp-blowup-Om} by following the same line of proof of the theorem presented in Section \ref{s:pf-Thm:VLom}.
-As is commented in Remark \ref{rk:gap-Qmax-min}, concerning the exact threshold, there remains a gap $ \norm{Q_{\lam_{max}}}_2<\norm{Q_{\lam_{min}}}_2$ in Theorem \ref{t:inhomo-sharpQ}.
-This suggests that an improvement on the blowup criterion lemma, an inhomogeneous version of Lemma \ref{l:J-J'-blup} would be needed.
+Observe that the threshold in Theorem \ref{t:gwp-blowup-Om} is valid if $V$ is an isotropic harmonic potential.
+When $V$ is anisotropic, it remains an open question in the ``fast rotating'' regime, where $|\Om|>\underline{\ga}:=\min_{1\le j\le n}{(\ga_j)}$, concerning the threshold on finite time blowup for either $p=1+4/n$ or $p>1+4/n$, see some numerical results in \cite{BaoCai13,BaoWaMar05}.
+In physics, this question concerns the scenario where the rotation frequency is stronger than the trapping frequecy, in which case it would be worthwhile to study the behavior of minimal mass wave collapse quantitatively.